 I think the below picture says it all ;)

-And to celebrate this good news, I wanted to share the most popular recipe that everyone made this week (even the staff members loved it) with y'all........
+I wanted to share the most popular recipe that everyone made this week (even the staff members loved it) with y'all........

 Fruit Pizza Delight